mongodb/docs-realm/source/includes/realm-database.rst

 details of those choices.
 This section applies to both the device-local version of {+client-database} as well as the networked {+sync+} version.
-Differences between the local database and the synchronized database are explained in the next section, Realm Sync.
+Differences between the local database and the synchronized database are explained in the Realm Sync section.

 Native Database Engine
 ~~~~~~~~~~~~~~~~~~~~~~